 Process for Submission of a Technical Paper

 - While each paper should be self-contained (i.e., fully readable and understandable independently from the multimedia material), we encourage the submission of attachments with the paper.
 An attachment (video, animations, applets, code, data, etc.) should be referenced in the text of the paper and enhance the presentation.
-We currently accept avi files (PowerPoint animations), MPEG video files, Java applets, code with specific compilation instructions and execution instructions and machine specific information, and data sets with a description of the data format.
+We currently accept avi files (PowerPoint animations), MPEG video files, Java applets, code with specific compilation instructions and execution instructions and machine-specific information, and data sets with a description of the data format.
 More information can be found here.
 IEEE supports the publication of author names in the native language alongside the English versions of the names in the author list of an article.
 For more information, please visit the IEEE Author Center.

 Style for Manuscript

-- Since Transactions publishes only in English, contributors for whom English is not a native language should consult a colleague who is familiar with the English language prior to submitting the paper for editing the original manuscript.
+- Since the Transactions publishes only in English, contributors for whom English is not a native language should consult a colleague who is familiar with the English language, prior to submitting the paper, for the purpose of editing the original manuscript.

-- Provide an informative 100 to 250 word abstract at the head of the manuscript; provide an abstract of not more than 100 words for Correspondences.
+- Provide an informative abstract of 100 to 250 words at the head of the manuscript of Regular papers; provide an abstract of not more than 100 words for Correspondences.

 Style for Illustrations

-- Originals for illustrations (including tables) should be sharp, noise-free, and of good contrast as they will be photographed or electronically scanned.
-We regret that we cannot provide drafting or art services.
+- Originals for illustrations (including tables) should be sharp, noise-free, and of good contrast, as they will be photographed or electronically scanned.
+We regret that we cannot provide drafting or art service.

-- If an illustration is to be reproduced in color, the author is responsible for the incremental cost of color printing.
+- If an illustration is to be reproduced in color, the author is responsible for the incremental cost of printing in color.

 Voluntary Page and Excess Page Charges

 After a manuscript has been accepted for publication, the author’s company or institution will be requested to pay a voluntary charge of $110 per printed page to cover part of the cost of publication.
 These page charges, like those for journals of other professional societies, are not obligatory nor are their payment a prerequisite for publication.
-The author will receive 100 free reprints without covers if this charge is honored.
-A mandatory overlength page charge of $175 is required for each page in excess of 12 pages for a regular paper, 6 pages for technical correspondences.
-Authors who are concerned with these latter charges are encouraged to estimate the length of their manuscripts prior to submission.
+A mandatory overlength page charge of $175 is required for each page in excess of 10 pages for a regular paper and 5 pages for technical correspondences.
+Authors who are concerned with these charges are encouraged to estimate the length of their manuscripts prior to submission.
 Detailed instructions on payment of these charges will accompany the page proof.

-It is the policy of the IEEE to own the copyright to the technical contributions it publishes on behalf of the interests of the IEEE, its authors, and their employers, and to facilitate the appropriate reuse of this material by others.
-To comply with U.S. Copyright law, authors are required to sign an IEEE Copyright Form before publication.
-This form, available on IEEE.org, returns to authors and their employers full rights to reuse their material for their own purposes.
+It is the policy of the IEEE to own the copyright to the technical contributions it publishes on behalf of the interests of the IEEE, its authors and their employers, and to facilitate the appropriate reuse of this material by others.
+To comply with the U.S. Copyright law, authors are required to sign an IEEE Copyright Form before publication, found here.
+It returns to authors and their employers full rights to reuse the material for their own purposes.